RiqiangGao/GDP-HMM_AAPMChallenge/README.md

 # GDP-HMM_AAPMChallenge

 The GDP-HMM repository provides code and tutorial are intended to help get participants started with developing dose prediction models for the GDP-HMM Challenge in AAPM 2025.
+You can find additional  information in <a href="https://www.aapm.org/GrandChallenge/GDP-HMM/" _target='blank'>AAPM website</a> and <a href="https://qtim-challenges.southcentralus.cloudapp.azure.com/competitions/38/" _target='blank'>challenge platform</a>.

 # Content